1109akshatverma/Dashboard-in-a-day/Lab 1 - Accessing Data.md

      ![](Images/did12.png)

-     >**Note**: You should be in the Query Editor window as shown in the screenshot below.
+     >**Note**: You should be in the Query Editor window as shown in the image below.
 The Query Editor is used to perform data shaping operations.
 Notice that the sales file you connected to shows as a query in the left panel.
 You can see a preview of the data in the center panel.
 Power BI predicts the data type of each field (based on the first 200 rows) as indicated next to the column header.
 In the right panel, steps that the Query Editor performs are recorded in the Applied Steps section.

      ![](Images/powerbi-01-08.png)